dylan-reichelt/raspberrypi-messenger/README.md

 3) Double click and it should start the application

-NOTE: This is automating an ngrok processes as well, on localhost port 4556.
+NOTE: This is automating an ngrok TCP tunnel processes as well.
+The tunnel is connected to localhost port 4556.
 In order to get NGROK working go to www.ngrok.com.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.